-Lesley E. Rhodes is Professor of Experimental Dermatology (2007-), Director of the Photobiology Unit and Honorary Consultant Dermatologist (2000-) at the University of Manchester and Salford Royal Hospital, Manchester, UK.
+Lesley E. Rhodes is Professor of Dermatology and Photobiology (2007-), Director of the Photobiology Unit and Honorary Consultant Dermatologist (2000-) at the University of Manchester and Salford Royal Hospital, Manchester, UK.
 She is Leader of the Photodermatoses Research Programme and Associate Director of the Dermatology Theme, National Institute for Health Research (NIHR) Biomedical Research Centre, Manchester (2017-).

 Lesley received 2 international honours in 2019: The European Society for Photobiology medal for outstanding contributions to photobiology science and leadership in the field of photobiology, and the Edna Roe Lecture Award of the International Union of Photobiology for breakthrough research in the photosciences.